-We are concentrating on two main methods for processing HTS materials into wire.
-One produces multifilamentary composite wire and the other produces coated conductor composite wire.
-Our strategy is to obtain a proprietary position in each of these methodologies through a combination of patents, licenses and proprietary know-how.
+As we currently have two methodologies for producing HTS materials into wire, known as 1G and 2G, our strategy is to obtain a proprietary position in both methodologies through a combination of patents, licenses and proprietary know-how.
 If alternative processes become more promising in the future, we will also seek to develop a proprietary position in these alternative processes.

-We have filed a number of patent applications that are applicable to multi-filamentary and coated conductor composite wire architectures.
+We have filed a number of patent applications that are applicable to 1G and 2G HTS wire architectures.
 Some of these applications have been issued as patents in the U.S. and abroad, while others are pending.
-We have acquired an exclusive license from MIT and a non-exclusive license from ORNL to intellectual property relating to coated conductors, and non-exclusive licenses from Lucent Technologies, Sumitomo Electric and Toshiba relating to the production of multi-filamentary composite wire.
-We have acquired certain intellectual property rights in the coated conductor area through our collaboration with EPRI.
+We have acquired an exclusive license from MIT and non-exclusive licenses from ORNL and Lucent Technologies to intellectual property relating to 2G, and non-exclusive licenses from Lucent Technologies, Sumitomo Electric and Toshiba relating to the production of 1G HTS wire.
+We have also acquired certain intellectual property rights in the 2G area through our collaboration with EPRI.

-We have an exclusive license from MIT under an issued U.S. patent that covers the architecture of multifilamentary (1G) and coated conductor (2G) composite HTS wire, specifically the composite of HTS ceramics and noble metals such as silver.
+We have an exclusive license from MIT under an issued U.S. patent that covers the architecture of 1G and 2G HTS wire, specifically the composite of HTS ceramics and noble metals such as silver.
 The scope of this patent was the subject of an action in the U.S. District Court of Massachusetts.
 In September 2002, the court ruled in our favor.
-We also filed for patents on laminate structures for this wire and on new architectures for coated conductor wire.
+We were also issued patents on laminate structures for 1G HTS wire and on new architectures for 2G HTS wire that involve lamination technology.